pfsense/docs/source/highavailability/configuring-high-availability.rst

 Enable Configuration Synchronization (XMLRPC Sync)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before proceeding, set the same user with the "System - HA node sync"
-privilege (or *admin* user), password and
+privilege (or *admin* user), password and webGUI protocol (e.g. HTTPS) on each
-webConfigurator protocol (e.g. HTTPS) on each cluster node.
+cluster node.

 The configuration synchronization settings should only be enabled on the
 primary cluster node.